U-Next: Launched as GyaO Next

+Renamed as U-Next

-On December 1, 2009, Gyao Next was renamed U-Next.
+On December 1, 2009, GyaO Next was renamed U-Next.
 The "U" includes the meanings of "United" and "Universe" as well as Usen.
 This business was transferred from Usen to its subsidiary U-Next Co., Ltd. in December 2010.
 U-Next Co., Ltd. was spun off from Usen as a private company of Yasuhide Uno, who was the president of Usen.

 In April 2009, the service began offering music broadcasting (Usen on Flet's) from Usen, a cable broadcasting service.
 And in September 2009, the number of subscribers exceeded 100,000.
 As of November 2009, the service included approximately 25,000 videos (including 12,000 PPV videos), 15,000 karaoke videos, 9 channels, and 504 Usen music broadcast channels.
-As of July 2010, more than 50,000 titles had been distributed, including terrestrial broadcast dramas and missed anime broadcasts.U-Next was available by July 2010 on select models of Sony's Bravia, Sharp's Aquos, Toshiba's Regza, Hitachi's Wooo, Panasonic's Viera, and LG's Smart TV.
+As of July 2010, more than 50,000 titles had been distributed, including terrestrial broadcast dramas and missed anime broadcasts.
+U-Next was available by July 2010 on select models of Sony's Bravia, Sharp's Aquos, Toshiba's Regza, Hitachi's Wooo, Panasonic's Viera, and LG's Smart TV.

 In November 2013, the company announced a content partnership with 20th Century Fox to distribute more than 150 films.

 In 2014, the service supported streaming by the iPhone, iPad, Android phones/tablets, AirPlay, and Chromecast.
 The following year, Dolby Audio (Dolby Digital Plus) was adopted to deliver 7.1 channels.

 The e-book service was launched in April 2014 with the BookPlace for U-Next app and integrated with the video service in 2019.
 Also in the same year, U-Next partnered with theater chain T-Joy to allow movie tickets to be purchased by U-Next points; in 2016, it formed similar partnerships with Shochiku Multiplex Theaters and United Cinemas; and in 2017, with Tokyu Recreation.
 In 2022, they also partnered with Toho Cinemas, the only remaining major theater chain.